 Automation and safety are also becoming drone-assisted aspects of jobsite progress.
 In that regard, Holmes doesn’t see drones as a job killer in any way, rather, he believes the platform can be valuable towards safety.

 “Humans are great.
 We do a lot of things that computers can’t.
 But one of the things we don’t do well is identify exactly where a drone is whenever it’s 1,500 feet away from us and 200 feet up in the sky.
 I have a lot more faith in the drone itself to figure out where it is and make sure it’s not doing anything strange.
 We’re pushing towards that automation and safety at the same time,” explains Holmes.

 Drones and Bluebeam Revu

-Using Bluebeam Revu in tandem with drone capture gives Rogers-O’Brien some distinct advantages and controls to ensure drone success.
+Using Bluebeam Revu in tandem with drone capture gives Rogers-O’Brien some distinct advantages and controls to guarantee drone success.
 “Aerial imagery with Bluebeam allows the project teams to go in there and very easily lay out site areas,” says Holmes.
-“We have several jobs that have site maps with Bluebeam markups all over them.”
+“We have several jobs that have site maps with Bluebeam annotations all over them.”